AndreBaltazar8/ablac/docs/standard-library.md

 truncation, and values beyond U+10FFFF.
 It has no locale or large Unicode table dependency and works during both staged and runtime execution.

-`abla/io` console output and EOF-aware line input now use the selected raw Linux descriptor implementation and work unchanged in hosted, JIT, and `x86_64-linux-raw` executables. `abla/fs` and `abla/process` now select the same complete raw Linux implementations used by the compiler, including atomic files, directory enumeration/watch identities, arguments, sleep, and command/child lifecycle.
+`abla/io` console output and EOF-aware line input use the Linux descriptor implementation and work unchanged in hosted and JIT execution. `abla/fs` and `abla/process` use the same Linux implementations as the compiler, including atomic files, directory enumeration/watch identities, arguments, sleep, and command/child lifecycle.
 The narrow compatibility ABI remains isolated in `BufferedTextWriter` batches text behind an ordinary `(string) -> bool` sink.